Let's take a look at some of his famous designs, including TPC Sawgrass and 2020 Ryder Cup host Whistling Straits.

 Host of the 2020 Ryder Cup, the Straits course in Wisconsin was opened in 1998 and has become famous for hosting big tournaments as well as amazing players and crowds with its seemingly natural design.
 Just make sure you do not ground your club in any sand on the property because no matter where you are, it will be a penalty.
 Just ask Dustin Johnson.

-Other notable mentions: Austin Country Club, French Lick (Pete Dye), Medalist, The Golf Club, TPC River Highlands, TPC San Antonio
+Other notable mentions: Austin Country Club, Barbaroux, Barefoot Resort (Dye), Domaine Imperial, French Lick (Pete Dye), Laguna National (Masters), Las Vegas Paiute (Snow Mountain, Sun Mountain, Wolf), Medalist, PGA (Dye), PGA West, The Farms, The Golf Club, The Honors Course, TPC River Highlands, TPC San Antonio

 Don’t forget to follow Golf Monthly on Facebook, Twitter and Instagram.